vdraha-dev/octoscrape/README.md

 This document describes the structure and purpose of the configuration file used by the scraping framework.
 The configuration is divided into two main sections:

-- shared — Global application settings
+- common — Global application settings
 - process — Per-worker (per-scraper) settings
 - process — Per-worker (multi scraper) settings

-### Shared Settings
+### Common Settings

 Global settings that affect the entire application.